mquinodo/OFF-PEAK/README.md

 --targets | STRING | BED file containing the target regions of the exome or targeted sequencing --genome | [hg19/hg38] | Genome build used
---name | STRING | Name of the output file (without extension) --ref | STRING | Reference genome in FASTA format
+--name | STRING | Name of the output file (without extension) --ref | STRING | Reference genome in FASTA format (same as used to map the reads in BAM files)

 #### Optional arguments
 Option | Default | Value | Description